 ELEVEN varieties of apples are now available for pick-your-own:

-● Jonagold: New this week!
-A cross between Jonathan and Golden Delicious.
+● Jonagold: A cross between Jonathan and Golden Delicious.
 Released by the NYS Agricultural Experiment Station in 1968.
-Large and dark-red streaked over yellow background.
-Very sweet and crisp.
+These large dark-red streaked over yellow background apples are very sweet and crisp.
+Beautiful and tasty.
 Not great for storage, but great for baking.
 Although not very complex in flavor, Jonagold is a pretty exceptional piece of fruit for eating fresh.
-This variety is located in the Seymour Block, which is all the way up the hill to the right, on the back of the property, right next to Phil Seymour's old property.
+This variety is located in the Seymour Block, which is all the way up the hill, to the right, on the back of the property, right next to Phil Seymour's old property.
 There is also a separate row found in the Lower Center Hill Block, three rows up from the pond.

 ● Shizuka: A cross between Golden Delicious and Indo, this modern Japanese apple is light green turning slightly yellowish with a crisp and light texture.
 A sibling of Mutsu.
 Large fruit amd very sweet, almost no noticeable acidity.
 Turns color from green to light green to yellow.
 The two rows of this variety are located up the main orchard road on the right, just above (East of) the Honeycrisp. *The lighter colored green fruit will be more ripe.
 Similar to how the Ginger Gold ripens.

 ● Empire: A cross of McIntosh and Golden Delicious, made in 1945.
 The seed was produced in Claverack, NY (about 20 minutes drive north of here), then propagated in Geneva, NY by Roger D. Way and introduced in 1966.
 Creamy white flesh with both a sweet and tart flavor.
 Juicy and crisp.
 Good for fresh eating, salads, baking, and sauces.
 This variety is located up the main orchard road on the right.
-There are two rows below the Jonamac and two rows above the Jonamac.
-We will also harvest some of these to have available pre-picked in the farm stand. *The darker colored fruit will be more ripe.
+There are two rows below the Jonamac and two rows above the Jonamac. *The darker colored fruit will be more ripe.

-We will have six more varieties of apples pre-picked at the farm stand:
+We will have eleven more varieties of apples pre-picked at the farm stand:

 Pumpkins